Disclaimer

 How much can Members contribute?

-The Employer contribution may be increased, to generally 15% of the employee's gross salary, while the employee can choose to make voluntary contributions in addition to the mandatory 6% of their net salary after tax.
+At the discretion of the Employer, the employer contributions may be increased to 15% of the employee's gross salary, while the employee can choose to make voluntary contributions in addition to the mandatory 6% of their net salary after tax.

 People working in the informal sector can also choose to contribute a portion of their income to an ASF.
 Nambawan Super offers these workers the Choice Super product which allows them to earn the same percentage of interest and receive the same services and benefits available to all other Nambawan Super Members.